 Thank you for your interest in the UC Davis Radiation Oncology Residency Training program.
 We believe our department’s dedication to top-notch patient care, state-of-the-art technology, innovative research and medical education contribute to an ideal setting for post-graduate education.
 The department’s faculty take pride in their approachability, accessibility and are committed to creating a training environment characterized by collegiality and camaraderie.
 We welcome your application and invite you to learn more about our program.

 Interview sessions will be held in December and January.
-We accept applications through the National Resident Match Program (NRMP).
+Our program participates in the National Resident Match Program (NRMP).

-If you have any questions about the application procedure, please call Dr. Allen Chen, program director, or Tammy Vanella, residency coordinator at (916) 734-8688.
+If you have any questions about the application procedure, please call Dr. Ruben Fragoso, program director, or Tina C. Roberts, residency coordinator at 916-734-8688.

 The deadline for receipt of all application materials is November 1st.